Coronavirus Prompts Social Security Scramble

 U.S. Rep. Tom Reed, from New York’s 23rd district, said, “I am committed to working with you Mr. Chairman and all members of this subcommittee to take a close look at this issue, and make sure we get it right”

 That sounded just fine with Bette Marafino with the Connecticut Alliance for Retired Americans.
-She pointed out Social Security is one of the best economic stimulus items you find, something welcome these days.
+She pointed out Social Security is one of the best economic stimulus items you find, something welcomed these days.

 “They’re going to go, buy their grandkids presents, they’re going to go, go to the movies go out to eat and it just makes good economic sense.”